If you have been charged with drink driving, you are certainly not alone.

 Section 10 dismissals or conditional release orders of the Crimes (Sentencing Procedure) Act 1999 allows a magistrate to dismiss a case altogether or place a person on a good behaviour bond without a criminal record even if they plead guilty.

-There are several steps that you can take to maximise your chances of getting a “section 10 dismissal or conditional release order”, including getting up to 3 character references, participating in a Traffic Offender Program and writing an apology letter to the court.
+There are several steps that you can take to maximise your chances of getting a non conviction order, including getting up to 3 character references, participating in a Traffic Offender Program and writing an apology letter to the court.

 There are guides on our website page about how to do all of those things.

 Non conviction orders are available for all drink-driving offences; although of course, the less serious the offence, the more likely the court will award you one, especially if it’s your first offence.

 If you receive a non conviction order, it also means that you will avoid a fine and licence disqualification.

 But with the availability of a non conviction order, why do so many people still get criminal records?

 Roughly 6 out of 10 low-range drink-drivers receive criminal convictions.